A Closer Look at the 2011 OUSCI

 This year's field included multiple SCCA National Champions, driving school instructors, highly-competitive amateur racers and other individuals whose regular jobs include spending a fair amount of time on a closed course at high speed.
 Just as with all the other rules and the determination of what exactly constitutes a "street car," this will continue to be a point of contention for some folks and the focus of a lot of attention.

-We were glad the 2011 OUSCI was such a success and thank all of our wonderful event sponsors, including KN, Wilwood, BF Goodrich, RideTech, Raybestos, Detroit Speed Engineering, The Roadster Shop, Magnaflow, RECARO, Harman Kardon Pioneer.
+We were glad the 2011 OUSCI was such a success and thank all of our wonderful event sponsors, including K&N, Wilwood, BF Goodrich, RideTech, Raybestos, Detroit Speed & Engineering, The Roadster Shop, Magnaflow, RECARO and Harman Kardon Pioneer.
 Their support makes it possible for us to put this event on and cover all entry fees for competitors, as well as providing some very generous gifts and awards for them.

 We would also like to thank all our participants, who spend considerable time and resources participating in this event, as well as all the spectators, who attended this year's event.

-If the OPTIMA Ultimate Street Car Invitational has caught your attention and you'd like to learn more about it, we encourage you to attend or participate in one of our qualifying events in 2012.
-We'll continue to post updates on the airing of the 2011 OUSCI, as well as 2012 qualifying events and the 2012 OUSCI here and on our Facebook page.
+If the OPTIMA Ultimate Street Car Invitational has caught your attention and you'd like to learn more about it, we encourage you to attend or participate in one of our qualifying events in 2012 and beyond.
+We'll also mention again, that the entire TV catalog documenting the OUSCI and the qualifying events can be found for free, anytime on the OPTIMA Network on Roku.